FreedomWorks

 Joan Carter, Chair (FreedomWorks Inc.) & Board Member (FreedomWorks Foundation)

-Joan Carter is the chair of FreedomWorks Inc. and a board member of the FreedomWorks Foundation.
+Joan Carter was the chair of FreedomWorks Inc. and a board member of the FreedomWorks Foundation.
 She is the co-founder and president of UM Holdings, a privately-held firm that owns and manages the portfolios of dozens of businesses.
 Carter also sits on the board of the libertarian think tank, the Reason Foundation.
 She previously served on the board of the Penn Mutual Life Insurance Company.

 Cleta Mitchell, FreedomWorks’ “Election Protection Initiative” Director